 The transit authority Burulas has upgraded their system remarkably quickly.
-Within just three months they were able to transition away from legacy MIFARE products and introduce a new level of passenger experience.
-For example, now it will be easier to report a lost card.
-A pilot program for the new BursaKart began the first week of May and is expected to transition to the live system by the end of the month.
+Within just three months they were able to transition away from legacy MIFARE products and introduce a new level of passenger experience, for example it will be easier to report a lost card.
+A pilot program for the new BursaKart, begun the first week of May, is expected to transition to the live system by the end of the month.
 An incentive program, designed to encourage passengers to trade their old cards for new ones based on MIFARE DESFire Light, will help drive the transition and expand access to new Smart City services.

 Security, Flexibility, Innovation